 Why You Should Attend

 Compliance and ethics programs are critically important to the success of any organization.
-Effective programs allow organizations to identify and mitigate legal risks and prevent harm.
-With an increasingly tough enforcement environment, and greater demands for transparency and accountability from customers, employees and the government, an effective compliance program is no longer just “nice-to-have.”
+Effective programs allow organizations to identify and mitigate legal risks.
+With an increasingly tough enforcement environment, and greater demands for transparency and accountability, an effective compliance program is no longer just “nice-to-have.”
 It’s essential.

-The skills necessary to implement an effective compliance program are usually not covered in business school or law school.
 Whether you are new to the area or a seasoned compliance professional, PLI’s program will give you the tools you need to improve your organization’s compliance program.
+We will review the principal elements of compliance programs and discuss best practices and recent developments for each.
 Our distinguished faculty, drawn from major corporations, academia, law firms and the government, can help you improve your program, increase employee awareness and decrease legal risk.
-Compliance and Ethics Essentials 2021 is highly interactive and includes case studies, practical tools and real-time benchmarking.
+Compliance and Ethics Essentials 2022 is highly interactive and includes case studies, practical tools and real-time benchmarking.

 What You Will Learn